tophattom/redis-deque/README.md

-redis-queue
+redis-deque
 =============
 Requires the redis gem.

-Adds Redis::Queue class which can be used as Distributed-Queue based on Redis.
+Adds Redis::Deque class which can be used as Distributed-Deque based on Redis.
 Redis is often used as a messaging server to implement processing of background jobs or other kinds of messaging tasks.
 It implements Reliable-queue pattern decribed here: http://redis.io/commands/rpoplpush.

 Installation
 ----------------
-    $ gem install redis-queue
+    $ gem install redis-deque

 Testing
 ----------------